NawidT/cs4675_pt/readme.md

 ## Technical Stack

-- Langchain for Ease of AI interactions
+- Langchain for Ease of AI interactions: https://www.langchain.com
 - Firebase Realtime Database for RAG (Retrieval-Augmented Generation)
 - Flask to run our Python API
 - React.js as our frontend framework